3D Shape Tokenization via Latent Flow Matching: Related work

 \section{Related work}

 The field of 3D representation, generation, and classification is vast.
-We focus on discussing literature most relevant to our work --- generative models of 3D representations.
-For an overview of 3D representations as a whole, we refer reader to ~\cite{adv_in_neural_rendering}.
-There are several approach that learn latent representations and generative models of 3D shapes.
-MeshGPT~\citep{siddiqui2024meshgpt} and MeshXL~\cite{chen2024meshxl} learn auto-encoder of triangles and auto-regressive models to produce sequences of triangles.
-XCube~\cite{ren2024xcube} learns latent representations for occupancy grids of individual resolutions.
-3DShape2VecSet~\cite{zhang20233dshape2vecset}, Michelangelo~\cite{zhao2024michelangelo}, Direct3D~\cite{wu2024direct3d}, and Clay~\cite{zhang2024clay} encode surfaces by learning to estimate occupancy at xyz locations.
-During training, these methods require meshes and extensive pre-processing and filtering to ensure the meshes are watertight, well-discretized (not too many triangles), or UV-mapped.
-In the point cloud domain, both Point-E~\cite{nichol2022point} and LION~\cite{vahdat2022lion} learn generative models of point sets of a fixed cardinality, \ie, they learn the joint distribution of a fixed number of points, \ie, $p(x_1, \dots, x_k)$.
-Despite its permutation-invariance, it is a much higher dimensional function compared to our 3-dimensional distribution, which allows us to use compact latent to achieve similar reconstruction quality.
-Closely related to our approach are \citet{luo2021diffusion} and PointFlow~\cite{yang2019pointflow}, which also consider 3D shapes as 3D probability density functions and use a generative model (diffusion model and continuous normalizing flow, respectively) to model the distributions.
-In comparison, we utilize flow matching and scale up our training from ShapeNet to Objaverse.
-Moreover, we demonstrate connections between the predicted velocity field in flow matching and geometric properties like surface normal and deformation fields, and we show that the learned 3D representation is useful beyond generative modeling (\eg, zero-shot classification and neural rendering).
+We focus on discussing literature most relevant to our work ---latent 3D representations.
+For an overview of 3D representations as a whole, we refer reader to~\cite{adv_in_neural_rendering}.

+Latent 3D representations can be categorized by the modeled entities.
+We provide a short discussion here.
+In appendix (\Cref{table: related works}), we provide more detailed discussions.
+3DShape2VecSet~\cite{zhang20233dshape2vecset}, Michelangelo~\cite{zhao2024michelangelo}, Direct3D~\cite{wu2024direct3d}, and Clay~\cite{zhang2024clay} encode surfaces by learning to reconstruct occupancy fields.
+While these methods share similar network architecture (\eg, transformer) as ours, training these models requires watertight meshes, which often need extensive preprocessing and filtering to create.
+For example, the closing-mesh preprocessing required to acquire watertight meshes often results in loss of quality.
+In comparison, our method can directly train on point clouds sampled from the original shapes without any modification.
+LION~\cite{vahdat2022lion} learns a latent representation of point sets of a fixed cardinality, \ie, they learn the joint distribution of a fixed number of points, \ie, $p(x_1, \dots, x_k)$.
+Despite its permutation-invariance, it is a much higher dimensional function (\ie, $3k$) compared to our 3-dimensional distribution, which allows us to use compact latent while achieving similar reconstruction quality.
+Additionally, modeling shapes as 3-dimensional distributions with flow matching also enables zero-shot surface normal estimation.
+As mentioned in \Cref{sec:intro}, DDPM-points~\citep{luo2021diffusion} and PointFlow~\citep{yang2019pointflow} also consider 3D shapes as 3D probability density functions and use a generative model (diffusion model and continuous normalizing flow, respectively) to model the distributions.
+These methods are trained on ShapeNet dataset.
+In comparison, our use of flow matching simplifies training and enables us to scale up from ShapeNet to Objaverse.
+Moreover, we demonstrate connections between the predicted velocity field and geometric properties like surface normal and deformation fields, and we show that the learned 3D representation is useful for ML applications beyond generative modeling, \eg, zero-shot text classification.